 We love the older Grand Damme Four Seasons Hotel New York, not least for it being “Mr Big’s” base in Manhatten.
 It is probably the best Four Seasons hotel in New York, although it is tough to choose between these two hotels.

 Infused with natural light and panoramic park and city views, you can live in serene luxury high above Manhattan’s exhilarating whirlwind.
 Rooms have a classic pine design, and some have jaw-dropping views across Central Park.
 The Central Park Suite has a large terrace where you can eat out, high above Manhatten.

 The hotel’s garden looks over its towering Grand Lobby.
 This creates an enchanted forest-like restaurant setting, both unique and unusual for the center of New York.
 This is where you can enjoy exceptional breakfast, lunch, and weekend brunch menus.
 Select a table between the twisting, undulating trunks of enormous African Acacia trees and enjoy the warm dappled sunlight that streams through.

-For evening cocktails or beers, try the Ty Bar, an Art Deco après-work scene, and the place to see-and-be-seen.
-Enjoy a seat near the soaring windows, intimate fireplace, or overlooking the Grand Lobby.
+For evening cocktails or beers, try the Ty Bar, an Art Deco après-work scene and the place to see-and-be-seen.
+Enjoy a seat near the soaring windows and intimate fireplace or overlooking the Grand Lobby.

 The Four Seasons dining scene wasn’t about the food.
 Back then, it was and is about doing deals and creating success.
 While one version of this restaurant has ended.
 The history of Manhatten has been absorbed into every fiber of this hotel.
 When you stay at this Four Seasons, you feel the soul of New York.